kbakande/RAG/README.md

 ## 🧪 Try Asking:

-- "What is RAG?"
+- "Tell me about Datatonic?"
-- "What is Python?"
+- "Who are the Datatonic officers?"
-- "Tell me about machine learning."
+- "Where are Datatonic offices?"

 ---